expo/expo/docs/pages/workflow/expo-cli.md

 ## Develop

-Start a development server for developing your project by running:
+Start a development server to work on your project by running:

 <Terminal cmd={['$ npx expo start']} />

 > You can also run `npx expo` as an alias to `npx expo start`.

-This command starts a server on `http://localhost:19000` which a client can fetch from to interact with the bundler (the default bundler is [Metro](https://facebook.github.io/metro/)).
+This command starts a server on `http://localhost:19000` which a client can use to interact with the bundler.
+The default bundler is [Metro](https://facebook.github.io/metro/).

-The UI that shows up is referred to as the **Terminal UI**.
+The UI that shows up in the process is referred to as the **Terminal UI**.

-The default UI has a QR code and a list of keyboard shortcuts you can press, these commands are only available in interactive terminals (not available in CI):
+The Terminal UI has a QR code (for the dev server URL) and a list of keyboard shortcuts you can press:

 - `a`: Open the project in Expo Go on Android.
 - `shift` + `a`: Select an Android device or emulator to open.